INSTRUCTIONS TO STAFF 340:25-5-124

 (A) a staff member of the assigned district office;

 (C) residing in the staff member's home.

-management determines when a conflict exists and when it is appropriate for the case to remain in the assigned district office or be reassigned.
+(B) management determines a conflict exists and it is appropriate for the case to remain in the assigned district office or be reassigned.

 (4) When there is a conflict of interest or to avoid conflict of interest, CSS staff: